Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Oxidation and Antioxidants.
 UV radiation promotes the production of

 oxidants, also called free radicals.
 Free radicals are unstable molecules produced by normal chemical processes in the body that, in excess, can damage the body's cells and even alter the DNA.
 This contributes to the aging process and sometimes to cancer.
-Vitamin C is a good antioxidant that helps protect the skin from the damaging free radicals.
+Vitamin C applied topically to the skin is a good antioxidant that helps protect the skin from the damaging free radicals.

 Breakdown of Immune Protection.
 Specific immune factors protect the skin, including white blood cells called T lymphocytes and specialized skin cells called Langerhans cells.
 These immune system cells attack developing cancer cells at the very earliest stages.
 However, certain substances in the skin, particularly a chemical called urocanic acid, can suppress such immune factors when exposed to sunlight.